THE BEST WOMEN’S BIKE SHORTS 2023

 A woman slimmer than me may want to size down with Rapha to get a tighter fitting experience, more similar to the Italian-style fit of Eliel or Ale’ bibs.
 One with a larger frame or even more muscular legs than mine would probably be comfortable in the size chart as described.

-The thick, wide chamois pad on these Pro Team bib shorts is in keeping with the desire for comfort Rapha is probably looking for with the stretchy material and relatively lax fit of the rest of the Rapha kit.
+The thick, wide chamois pad on these Pro Team bib shorts matches the desire for comfort Rapha is probably looking for with the stretchy material and relatively lax fit of the rest of the Rapha kit.

 Yet for me and even after several washes to soften it up, I find the chamois is too wide and rubs the inside of my legs far more than I like.
 While I never got chaffing wearing the Pro Team bib shorts, riding them on warmer, more humid days requires that I adjust my body position often to reduce the rubbing from some combination of the wider pad or its seams.